TACC-Cloud/tacc-cloud-docs/docs/resources/troubleshooting-guide.rst

      .. code-block:: plaintext

-        First, SSH to the host and cd to ~.ssh/authorized_keys.
+        If you have the ability to SSH to the system's host, first SSH to the host and cd to ~.ssh/authorized_keys.
 Make sure the key is in this file, is correct, and has no group access.
 If you are on Stampede2 and you are confident your key is correct, you can try the following steps:

         Move you .ssh directory to .sshold
         Log out and log back in